 Display of text

 Text is typically the last item drawn, before own ship.
-In general, rules for placement, display selection and management of long text are defined in the individual product specification.
+In general, rules for placement, display selection, and management of long text are defined in the individual product specification.
 The interoperability catalogue would, in general, only govern when a feature that text is generated from is displayed.

-Viewer systems should ensure that text never overlaps significant features that are of navigational significance, specifically dangers (e.g. obstruction, wreck, rock) that are shallower than the mariner's safety contour or an aid to navigation.
+Viewer systems should ensure that text never overlaps significant features that are of navigational significance, specifically dangers (e.g. obstruction, wreck, rock) that are shallower than the mariner's safety contour, or an aid to navigation.